KevinDahlberg/log_my_run_app/BLOG.md

   it just created the date with a few lines of code.

   Things are starting to look good.
 The date field showed up with todays date, and "submitted" that.
 Didn't submit anything else, but hey, it's a start.

+  i kept getting a problem with the way that scope was altering the value of the object.
+I think I might have found a work around by changing the label?.
+I'll see if I can get it to work for all of the default values.